Mo Lovatt and I will be co-convening the third Buxton Battle of Ideas Festival (sponsored by the University of Derby) on Saturday 25 November 2023.

-Professor Dennis Hayes and Professor Eric Kaufmann debated the Higher Education (Freedom of Speech) Bill live on Andrew Doyle’s Free Speech Nation programme on GN News on 10 October.
+Professor Eric Kaufmann and I debated the Higher Education (Freedom of Speech) Bill live on Andrew Doyle’s Free Speech Nation programme on GN News on 10 October.
 It was filmed at the Battle of Ideas Festival in Church House, Westminster, London.

 Professor Dennis Hayes talked about free speech and the therapeutic turn in education on GB News on Thursday 5 August at 17.45.